On the island of St. Thomas and in other disaster-affected communities, there is an urgent need for innovative and flexible grantmaking models.

 “That means phone calls, with a translator available if possible, are often much more efficient than back-and-forth paper trails,” she said.

-With flexible, trust-based funding from the Disaster Recovery Network, the St. Thomas Recovery Team is rebuilding 100 homes, mainly owned by senior citizens who were denied FEMA funding.
+With flexible, trust-based funding from the Disaster Recovery Team, the St. Thomas Recovery Team is rebuilding 100 homes, mainly owned by senior citizens who were denied FEMA funding.

 On the island, the funding meant Imani and her team were able to remove storm debris from a woman’s yard, to install windows and doors for a man who is blind, to help a 69-year-old widow rebuild the home she lost to the storm.
 It means Imani can say ‘yes, we can help’ to neighbors who’ve heard ‘no’ far too many times.

-The Disaster Recovery Network at GlobalGiving is changing the way disaster recovery is done.
+The Disaster Recovery Team at GlobalGiving is changing the way disaster recovery is done.

 Note: This article was originally published in the Giving Compass Disaster Relief and Recovery Magazine.